Is It Safe to Travel to Venezuela in 2026?

 Notable restrictions:

-- U.S. government cannot assist U.S. citizens in Venezuela in replacing lost or expired Venezuelan travel documents.
+- The U.S. government cannot assist U.S. citizens in Venezuela in replacing lost or expired Venezuelan travel documents.

 Vaccinations